-Hard to believe such a longstanding an impactful history was happening so recently here, right?
+Hard to believe such a longstanding and impactful history was happening so recently here, right?
 Marta passed away at the age of 92 in 2017, and though she’s no longer with us, her legacy lives on at the Amargosa Opera House.
-Listed on the National Register of Historic Places, plan on checking out the Amargosa Cafe for breakfast and lunch, tour this storied Opera House, or even plan an overnight stay in hotel.
-Though Marta was the only person who graced the stage for decades, the Opera House is now a live music venue for traveling musicians.
-Keep an eye out for special events, which are typically posted in the Cafe.
+Listed on the National Register of Historic Places, tour this storied Opera House, or even plan an overnight stay in the 23-room hotel.
+Though Marta was the only person who graced the stage for decades, the Opera House is now a live music venue for traveling musicians, theater, and spoken word performances.
+Keep an eye out for special events, which are typically posted on the Opera House’s official website.

 Tour the Amargosa Opera House in Death Valley Junction daily at 9:00 AM and 6:00 PM.
 No reservations are required.

 Tours of the Amargosa Opera House cost $5 for children and $15 for adults.
 Group tours are available upon request only.